siddhartha-gadgil/proofs-and-programs-2023/content/assignments/lab02-selection-sort-and-answer-le.md

 ---
-title: "Lab02: Selection Sort (part 1) and `Answer ≤`"
+title: "Lab02: Selection Sort (part 1) and `≤` on `Answer`"
 date: 2023-02-06T16:43:57+05:30
 draft: false
 ---

 Before doing this assignment you will need to pull from the upstream repository, i.e., the course repository.
-Please complete the definitions/proofs in the files `PnP2023/Labs/Lab02/SelectionSort.lean` and `PnP2023/Labs/Lab02/AnswerLe.lean`.
+Please complete the definitions/proofs in the files `PnP2023/Labs/Lab02/SelectionSort.lean` and `PnP2023/Labs/Lab02/AnswerLE.lean`.
 When you are done please commit and push your changes to your forked private repository and alert me on Zulip.

 1. Complete the proof of `remove_length_le` in `PnP2023/Labs/Lab02/SelectionSort.lean`.